Tawfiq al-Suwaidi

-Tawfiq al-Suwaidi (توفيق السويدي; 11 May 1892 – 15 October 1968) was an Iraqi politician who served as the prime minister of Iraq on three occasions stretching from 1929 to 1950.
+Tawfiq al-Suwaidi (توفيق السويدي; 11 May 1892 – 15 October 1968) was an Iraqi politician who served as Prime Minister of Iraq on three occasions between 1929 and 1950.

 Early life and education

 Al-Suwaidi was born in Baghdad in 1892, he completed his early schooling at 16 and after a year in the local law college, travelled to Istanbul in 1909 where he continued his studies in the Istanbul College of Law.
-After completing his studies in Istanbul (graduation 1912) Tawfiq al-Suwaidi's was sent to the Sorbonne in Paris, by his father, to further his Law education.
-Al - Suwaidi returned to Iraq after finishing his studies in Paris in 1914.
+After graduating in 1912, Al-Suwaidi's was sent to the Sorbonne in Paris, by his father, to further his education.
+Al-Suwaidi returned to Iraq after finishing his studies in Paris in 1914.
 He joined the Ministry of Education as a secretary to the committee for the renovation of Shamsuddin Sami's famous French-Turkish Dictionary.